shyeolekar5/DeepCollab/README.md

 `Echo`

-<mark>The dataset with 2240 rows and 29 attributes is mostly clean.
-The below is a list of limitations on dataset.<mark>
+<mark>This dataset has 2240 rows and 29 attributes - it is mostly clean.
+The following are limitations found on the dataset:<mark>

 <mark>- **Missing income data**: 24 out of 2240 rows don’t have an income value.<mark>